Differential Geometry of the Mixed Hodge Metric: Introduction

-\begin{rmq} This result was also obtained Richard Hain (\S 13, \cite{hain-2}) by a different method. \end{rmq} We then deduce (see Cor.~\ref{biextcoroll} for a precise statement): \begin{corr*} Let $\mathcal B$ be a self-dual biextension over $S$ with associated normal function $\nu$.
+\begin{corr*} Let $\mathcal B$ be a self-dual biextension over $S$ with associated normal function $\nu$.
 Then, the Chern form of the biextension metric vanishes along every curve in the zero locus of $\nu$. \end{corr*}

-The asymptotic behavior of the biextension metric is related to the Hodge conjecture: Let $L$ be a very ample line bundle on a smooth complex projective variety $X$ of dimension $2n$ and $\bar P$ be the space of hyperplane sections of $X$.
+\changed{}{ As a final remark, we want to mention that the asymptotic behavior of the biextension metric is related to} the Hodge conjecture: Let $L$ be a very ample line bundle on a smooth complex projective variety $X$ of dimension $2n$ and $\bar P$ be the space of hyperplane sections of $X$.
 Then, over the locus of smooth hyperplane sections $P\subset\bar P$, we have a natural variation of pure Hodge structure $\mathcal H$ of weight $2n-1$.
 Starting from a primitive integral, non-torsion Hodge class $\zeta$ of type $(n,n)$ on $X$, we can then construct an associated normal function $\nu_{\zeta}$ by taking a lift of $\zeta$ to Deligne cohomology.
-The Hodge conjecture is then equivalent~\cite{gg,bfnp} to the existence of singularities of the normal function $\nu_{\zeta}$ (after passage to sufficiently ample $L$).
-In~\cite{bp2}, it will be shown that the existence of singularities of $\nu_{\zeta}$ is detected by the failure of the biextension metric to have a smooth extension to $\bar P$.
+The Hodge conjecture is then equivalent~\cite{gg,bfnp} to the existence of singularities of the normal function $\nu_{\zeta}$ (after passage to sufficiently ample $L$). \changed{}{In~\cite{bp}, it is shown} that the existence of singularities of $\nu_{\zeta}$ is detected by the failure of the biextension metric to have a smooth extension to $\bar P$.

 \end{enumerate}